jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew5.md

 We are rich in terms of our legal position before God.
 But, in terms of our living conditions, we are poor.
 #mikebickle

+Those who have been brought low enough to be humble enough to be ready to receive.

+You could decide that you were going to be friends with what you knew or you could friends with what you didn't know.
+If you're friends with what you know, you try to prove your point all the time.

+Jung said, "Modern men do not see God because they do not look low enough."
+#jordanpeterson

 #### v.4
 >Blessed are those who mourn, for they will be comforted.